Xilinx/PYNQ/sdbuild/README.md

 ```

 ### Step 2: Prepare the BSP
-The main prerequisite for porting to a new board is the existance of a valid
+The main prerequisite for porting to a new board is the existence of a valid
 Petalinux BSP (`Myboard.bsp`) for the board targeting the correct
 version of the Xilinx tools.
 This can be done in multiple ways shown below.